 The NBA, at this point more than ever, needs a President that understands the issues affecting the Bar, has an in-depth knowledge of the history of the Bar and possesses the ability to take the Bar into the future.
-I believe the Bar needs a President that has the integrity and clout to stand up to the government and other relevant stakeholders rather than a person who can be cowed by pressure, intimidation and promises.
+I believe the Bar needs a President that has the integrity and clout as well as cloud to stand up to the government and other relevant stakeholders rather than a person who can be cowed by pressure, intimidation and promises.

 I have never been found wanting both in my professional career of law practice and in my personal life.
 I father 2 (two) lawyers and 2 (two) aspiring lawyers.
 In addition, I have mentored about 500 (five hundred) lawyers via the Hon.
-Justice Chukwudifu Oputa Mentoring Scheme and hundreds of other lawyers personally.
+Justice Chukwudifu Oputa Mentoring Scheme and about 500 (five hundred) other lawyers personally.
 Similarly, I mentor thousands of lawyers who study me and hold me as their mentor.

-Above all, my loyalty is to the Constitution of the NBA, the Constitution of the Federal Republic of Nigeria and God the Almighty.
+Above all, my loyalty is to the Constitution of the NBA, the Constitution of the Federal Republic of Nigeria, God the Almighty and to the yearnings of majority of our members.

-This is why I present myself to be your President as the primus inter pares.
+This is why I present myself to be your President as the primus interpares.